 after removing gloves

 Wearing gloves is not enough to prevent the transmission of pathogens in health care settings.
 Remember, our patients’ health is in our hands.
-To learn more about hand hygiene, please visit infection control.
+To learn more about hand hygiene, please visit BWH's Hand Hygiene Initiative.